ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 $namespace->parse(__DIR__ . '/app.ctn');
 ```

-All parsed data (servies, parameters) is now assigned to our namespace instance.
+All parsed data (services, parameters) is now assigned to our namespace instance.

-Read more about this here: [Container Namepsace](docs://@todo/)
+Read more about this here: [Container Namespace](docs://@todo/)

 ```php
 $builder->importNamespace($namespace);
 ```

-Finally we feed our namespace into the builder object.
+Finally, we feed our namespace into the builder object.

 > Note: Before we continue here, you might want to check out **[Container File Syntax](docs://container-files/syntax)**.
 There is also a `tmLanguage` available for syntax highlighting support of `ctn` files.